Alihaiderizvi/blockchain-opensea-clone/README.md

     ```
     Now goto vision, there you can write quries
     ```
+## 11- Deploy on vercel.
+    Open: vercel.com
+    Create: new project on vercel.com
+    Code: root directory -> type: vercel
+        Link to exsisting project -> No.
+        want to override the settings? -> No .
 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).